-This could just as easily be swapped for a good ol’ oversized sweatshirt (I have this graphic sweatshirt, and the substantial length is super preggo-friendly), but I picked this one up for the zippered access that will make breastfeeding a breeze later.
+This could just as easily be swapped for a good ol’ oversized sweatshirt but I picked this one up for the zippered access that will make breastfeeding a breeze later.
 Love this hoodie, too, for the easy, discreet access that doesn’t scream I’M A NURSING TOP.
 Also eyeing this set for postpartum.

-Which brings us to the pieces I’ve worn most this pregnancy that aren’t maternity-specific at all.
-This is where I chose to invest in forgiving knits that are comfy now but will have forever spots in my closet: chic outerwear in a neutral color palette that’ll get year-round wear, and accessories (we’ve already talked about a handful of my faves in my faves in this post).
+This brings us to the clothes I’ve worn most this pregnancy that are NOT maternity-specific at all.
+This is where I chose to invest in forgiving knits that are comfy now but will have forever spots in my closet: chic outerwear in a neutral color palette that’ll get year-round wear, and accessories (we’ve already talked about a handful of my faves in this post).

 1 | Cropped Tanks & Tees

 If you’ve got it, flaunt it.
 Not normally my MO, but a pregnant belly might be the exception.
-I get burned out on every top and tank being tunic length during pregnancy, so as long as you’re wearing those full panel leggings, you might as well let the bump peek out from beneath a cute cropped graphic tee or a sporty tank that you’ll wear long past pregnancy.
+I get burned out on every top and tank being tunic length during pregnancy, so as long as you’re wearing those full-panel leggings, you might as well let the bump peek out from beneath a cute cropped graphic tee or a sporty tank that you’ll wear long past pregnancy.
 I have this Zella tank in a few colors now, and it’s just cropped enough for my liking when pregnant — and when not pregnant.
-(This knit crop tank is great, too — a little more polished.)
-Also love wearing my favorite graphic tees (Lucky Brand and Abercrombie are my go-to), knotted just above the bump.
+Also love wearing my favorite graphic tees (Lucky Brand and Abercrombie are my go-tos), knotted just above the bump.

 EILEEN FISHER Waffle Knits

 I also just picked up this Eileen Fisher waffle knit sweater, and it’s SO FREAKING LOVELY.
+It’s sadly sold out, but this one is really similar.
 It instantly makes me feel chic, whether I’m wearing it with leggings and hikers or a stretchy dress.
 The funnel neck is gorgeous — as classic and sophisticated as a turtleneck, but far less constricting — and the sustainable cotton/Tencel fabrication makes it super-soft.
 Again, an investment piece.
 And full transparency on this one, I could see the waffle knit being prone to snagging if you have pets that tend to jump on/claw at you.
 (I hooked it on a rogue beaded earring and was able to quickly reverse the snag, but it’s not something I’d want to do repeatedly.)
 It also drapes really beautifully, so it’s the perfect candidate for wearing in its full, tunic-length glory OR half-tucking it to show off the bump.

 (My hack for the cropped look above, by the way: I put a fitted cropped tank over the Michael Stars dress and tucked the front hem of the sweater into it.)